Frequently Asked Questions

 Are you certified organic?

 No. We do not think the minimum organic regulations are good enough and do not want to be part of that "system".
-We feed organic, soy free feed to our hens and pigs.
+We feed unsprayed, soy free feed to our hens and pigs.
 Our cows are 100% grass-fed.

 Not being part of organic certification means that we can challenge the marketing around the standard and our customers' perceptions of what good animal welfare and care for the environment should look like.